Estonian Native Large Language Model Benchmark: Benchmarks

 To convert a dataset of questions and reference answers into a LLM benchmark, we defined \texttt{lm-evaluation-harness} ``tasks''.
 Each task specifies how a dataset item is converted into the LLM prompt, the method for extracting answers from model outputs, and the implementation of the evaluation metric.

 For each individual benchmark, we implemented separate task definitions for base LLMs (using a 5-shot setting for most benchmarks) and for instruction-tuned LLMs (using a zero-shot setting).
+This distinction reflects the typical usage of these model types: base models generally require a few in-context examples to reliably follow task instructions, whereas instruction-tuned chat models are explicitly trained to follow natural language instructions and therefore are appropriately evaluated in a zero-shot setting.

-\textbf{Estonian National Exam benchmark}: This benchmark is based on the Estonian National Exam dataset ( \url{https://huggingface.co/datasets/TalTechNLP/exam\_et}) that contains official exam questions from Estonian secondary and high school exams (2003–2024).
+\textbf{Estonian National Exam benchmark}: This benchmark is based on the Estonian National Exam dataset (links to datasets are provided at the end of the paper) that contains official exam questions from Estonian secondary and high school exams (2003–2024).
 It includes 1614 multiple-choice questions across seven subjects: Estonian as a second language, physics, chemistry, biology, geography, history, and civic studies.

 The Estonian as a second language section contains 484 questions (246 secondary school, 238 middle school), primarily focused on gap-filling and reading comprehension, testing grammatical accuracy and text understanding.
 Other subjects contain between 108 and 310 questions each, targeting factual knowledge and reasoning skills.
 The question formats include simple factual queries, gap-filling tasks, and true/false statements, all presented as multiple-choice questions with 2 to 15 answer options.